amr0ny/migrateme/README.md

 - **Constraint Handling** - Smart handling of NOT NULL constraints
 - **Dry-run Mode** - Preview changes before execution

+## 📋 Requirements

+- Go 1.24 or later
+- PostgreSQL 12 or later

 ## 🤝 Contributing

-We love contributions!
+We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create a feature branch